A fighter for Texas working families

 An opportunity to flip a seat from red to blue

 Lizzie is challenging incumbent Republican Congressman John Culberson, an extremist who has spent his nine terms in office prioritizing a dangerous agenda that hurts the working families he was elected to serve.
 Our path to taking back the House runs straight through this district where Hillary Clinton outperformed Donald Trump in 2016.
 This seat has been under Republican control ever since George H.W.
 Bush won it in 1966, but the rapidly changing demographics of the vibrant Houston area have dramatically changed the political landscape here in recent years.
-Lizzie is the strongest candidate to take Culberson on in the must-win seat, but first she has to win a majority of the votes in her primary to avoid an expensive runoff.
-Let’s show her grassroots campaign our full support early and elect this champion for Texas working families — and take back the House.
+Let’s show her grassroots campaign our full support and elect this champion for Texas working families — and take back the House.